syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/How-to-custom-paint-the-XPTaskBar-background-to-have-a-gradient-look-and-feel.md

 title: How to custom paint the XPTaskBar background to have a gradient look and feel
 description: Frequently Asked Questions
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## How to custom paint the XPTaskBar background to have a gradient look and feel
+# How to custom paint the XPTaskBar background to have a gradient look and feel

 The XPTaskBar's Paint event can be handled to custom draw the background using the LinearGradientBrush as given below.